 - Tinmouth: Shaun Young Farm, Shaun Young, 17 Rt.
 140, phone: 802-558-3937.
 Organic dairy, hay and sweet corn.

-- Wells: Larson Farm and Creamery, Rich, Cynthia and Mercy Larson, email: Cynthial@myfairpoint.com, phone: 802-645-1957, web: www.larsonfarmvt.com.
-We milk 30 Jerseys organically.
-We have milk from 100% A2/A2 tested cows.
+- Wells: Larson Farm and Creamery, Rich, Cynthia and Mercy Larson, email: email@example.com, phone: 802-645-1957, web: www.larsonfarmvt.com.
+They milk 30 Jerseys organically.
+They have milk from 100 percent A2/A2 tested cows.
 Call for more information.
-We are 100 percent grass-fed and pasture intensively.
-Our first passion is the health and vitality of our soil, as all else follows from that.
-Raw, high-fat, 100 percent grass-fed milk in glass jars available at the farm year round.
-Also, pasteurized yogurt, and 100 percent grass-fed beef.
-Butter.
+They are 100 percent grassfed and pasture intensively.
+Raw, high-fat, 100 percent grassfed milk in glass jars available at the farm year-round.
+Also, pasteurized yogurt, and 100 percent grassfed butter.

-- West Pawlet: Wayward Goose Farm, Dan and Laurie Brooks, 1035 Vermont Route 153, West Pawlet VT 05775, phone: 802-645-9074.
+- West Pawlet: Wayward Goose Farm, Dan and Laurie Brooks, 1035 Vermont Route 153 West Pawlet, VT 05775, phone: 802-645-9074.
 Milking a small herd of registered Jerseys and Brown Swiss cows that are pasture fed in summer and get hay from neighboring Consider Bardwell Farm in winter.
 Wayward Goose farm is certified Animal Welfare approved.
 Visitors are welcome to view evening milkings.
-Milk is sold in half-gallon glass bottles. $4/half-gallon, plus $3 bottle & lid deposit.
+Milk is sold in half-gallon glass bottles. $4/half-gallon, plus $3 bottle and lid deposit.

-- Calais: Maplewood Farm, Kathy Morse, 732 Old West Church Road, Adamant VT 05640. phone: 802-223-5401, email firstname.lastname@example.org web: www.maplewoodfarmvt.com, Facebook: www.facebook.com/maplewoodfarm Guernsey cows are cared for organically.
+- Calais: Maplewood Farm, Kathy Morse, 732 Old West Church Road, Adamant, VT 05640. phone: 802-223-5401, email email@example.com web: www.maplewoodfarmvt.com, Facebook: Maplewood-Farm Guernsey cows are cared for organically.
 Cows are on pasture or hay depending on season with limited organic grain.
 Also eggs available.
 Open daily at the farm 8 a.m. to 9 p.m.

 - Young’s Dairy, phone: 802-426-3234.